andreaslam/ZanLing-TrueZero/README.md

 ## What each file does

 ### Internal testing (non-UCI compliant)
-- `getdecode.rs` - used for internal testing.
-Used for obtaining the encoded NN inputs.
+- `getdecode.rs` - Used for obtaining the encoded NN inputs.
-- `getmove.rs` - used for internal testing.
-Used for obtaining a single tree search.
+- `getmove.rs` - Used for obtaining a single tree search.
-- `getgame.rs` - used for internal testing.
-Used for obtaining a game.
+- `getgame.rs` - Used for obtaining a game.
+- `getinferencetime.rs` - Used for benchmarking inference times and batching effectiveness through calculating the nodes/s.
 ### Source code for AI
 - `decoder.rs` - used to decode and encode inputs for AI.
 Also handles the creation of child nodes.
 This is where NN inference happens.
 - `mcts_trainer.rs` - used for MCTS tree search.
 Initialises the NN and manages the entire tree search.
 Adds Dirichlet noise .